What to Do

 - How to Get There: Locations can be remote, so a private car or scooter is the best way to get around.
 Some glamping sites may offer airport transfers.

-- Cycling: Explore the beautiful rice paddies, traditional villages, and scenic landscapes on a cycling tour.
+Explore the beautiful rice paddies, traditional villages, and scenic landscapes on a cycling tour.

 - Location: Kintamani and Ubud are famous for downhill cycling tours.
 The Jatiluwih rice terraces, a UNESCO World Heritage site, also offer beautiful cycling paths.